davidfrantz/force/docs/source/history/vdev.rst

     Both UDF types are supported in the ``TSA`` submodule, too.

     A tutorial is planned to showcase the usage.

+  * in force-higher-level, LSM sub-module:

+    Franz Schug added two new features.
+    1) The submodule now takes the minimum size of a patch to be considered for metrics calculation as a parameter; new parameter: ``LSM_MIN_PATCHSIZE``.
+    2) force-lsm now offers greater than or equal to (GE) and lower than or equal to (LE) as additional threshold definitions (``LSM_THRESHOLD_TYPE``).

 * **FORCE AUX**

   * force-pyramid takes levels and resampling method as additional arguments.

-* **FORCE LSM**

-  * force-lsm now takes the minimum size of a patch to be considered for metrics calculation as a parameter
-  * force-lsm now offers greater than or equal to (GE) and lower than or equal to (LE) as additional threshold definitions

 #-- No changes yet, master is in sync with develop.